 But I do have fun stories to tell, so let’s pick up with the adventures of Angie Away in Atlanta, my original post-college stomping grounds, where I drove up to spend a weekend with two of my dearest friends.
 Lauren, Jamie and I took on NYC at the same time and then eventually returned to our respective Southern hometowns – Jacksonville, Dallas and Atlanta — so basically the only time I see these two is when I schedule purposefully long layovers at ATL and DFW on the way to points beyond.

 You can’t tell from the photo, but Jamie is due to have her first little one in October – YAY!
-But that also means she & her sweet hubby can’t make it to The Bahamas for the wedding – BOO!
+But that also means she & her sweet hubby can’t make it to our Bahamas destination wedding.
+BOO!

 So we figured what better way to celebrate all the good things going on than to meet up in Georgia for some quality friend time, some deadly delicious Southern food and a Pride & Prejudice marathon.